 In addition to the advantages of rapid cooling to improve quality and extend storage life, the CoolBerry rig design allows loading and unloading of whole pallets, which reduces the need for repeated construction and deconstruction of the pallet.
 This constitutes a very significant saving in labour, which is especially important at this time of Covid-19 and Brexit.

-For more information on this work, contact Richard Colgan at This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+For more information on this work, contact Richard Colgan at

 The PQC is working with Ozone Industries Ltd and MAPCAP Ltd to optimise a system for using ozone flushing of retail packs to extend the shelf-life of strawberries.
 Ozone; O3, is one of the most powerful oxidants on earth, and very effective for destroying micro-organisms (fungi, bacteria and viruses).
 Ozone is not persistent, as it reverts to oxygen, leaving no residues, thus avoiding the regulatory and other issues posed by conventional post-harvest biocide treatments.
 Another advantage of using gaseous ozone is that it avoids wetting the fruit which would encourage fungal growth.